amitanand3/FakeOrFact/README.md

 # FakeOrFact
-Identifying the authenticity of news
+Identifying the reliability of content.